|Peirce page||gnoxic studies|

 The effects of the second peculiarity of the hypothesis are counteracted by a third, which consists in its commanding influence over the whole conduct of life of its believers.
 According to that logical doctrine which the present writer first formulated in 1873 and named Pragmatism, the true meaning of any product of the intellect lies in whatever unitary determination it would impart to practical conduct under any and every conceivable circumstance, supposing such conduct to be guided by reflexion carried to an ultimate limit.
 It appears to have been virtually the philosophy of Socrates.
 But although it is “an old way of thinking,” in the sense that it was practiced by Spinoza, Berkeley, and Kant, I am not aware of its having been definitely formulated, whether as a maxim of logical analysis or otherwise, by anybody before my publication of it in 1878.
 Naturally, nobody ever heard of pragmatism.
 People don't care for methods! they want results.
 Give them all the diamonds you make, and you may have the method of making them for your own.
 So it was not until in 1898,—Professor James took hold of the old thing, dignified it by calling it by its name in print (which I had never done even when I was in charge of the philosophical part of the Century Dictionary), furbished it up, and turned it into a philosophical doctrine,—that it had any vogue at all.
 It did not, however, shine with its present effulgence until Professor Papini made the discovery that it cannot be defined,—a circumstance which, I believe, distinguishes it from all other doctrines, of whatsoever natures they may be, that were ever promulgated.
 Thereupon I thought it high time to give my method a less distinguished designation; and I rechristened it pragmaticism.
 Pragmaticism, then, is a theory of logical analysis, or true definition; and its merits are greatest in its application to the highest metaphysical conceptions.
 At the same time, these merits can only be appreciated as the result of long training.
 A full exposition of the pragmaticistic definition of Ens necessarium would require many pages; but some hints toward it may be given.
 A disembodied spirit, or pure mind, has its being out of time, since all that it is destined to think is fully in its being at any and every previous time.
 But in endless time it is destined to think all that it is capable of thinking.
 Order is simply thought embodied in arrangement; and thought embodied in any other way appears objectively as a character that is a generalization of order, and that, in the lack of any word for it, we may call for the nonce, “Super-order.”
 It is something like uniformity.
 The idea may be caught if it is described as that of which order and uniformity are particular varieties.
 Pure mind, as creative of thought, must, so far as it is manifested in time, appear as having a character related to the habit-taking capacity, just as super-order is related to uniformity.
 Now imagine, in such vague way as such a thing can be imagined, a perfect cosmology of the three universes.
 It would prove all in relation to that subject that reason could desiderate; and of course all that it would prove must, in actual fact, now be true.
 But reason would desiderate that that should be proved from which would follow all that is in fact true of the three universes; and the postulate from which all this would follow must not state any matter of fact, since such fact would thereby be left unexplained.
 That perfect cosmology must therefore show that the whole history of the three universes, as it has been and is to be, would follow from a premiss which would not suppose them to exist at all.
 Moreover, such premiss must in actual fact be true.
 But that premiss must represent a state of things in which the three universes were completely nil.
 Consequently, whether in time or not, the three universes must actually be absolutely necessary results of a state of utter nothingness.
 We cannot ourselves conceive of such a state of nility; but we can easily conceive that there should be a mind that could conceive it, since, after all, no contradiction can be involved in mere non-existence.
 A state in which there should be absolutely no super-order whatsoever would be such a state of nility.
 For all Being involves some kind of super-order.
 For example, to suppose a thing to have any particular character is to suppose a conditional proposition to be true of it, which proposition would express some kind of super-order, as any formulation of a general fact does.
 To suppose it to have elasticity of volume is to suppose that if it were subjected to pressure its volume would diminish until at a certain point the full pressure was attained within and without its periphery.
 This is a super-order, a law expressible by a differential equation.
 Any such super-order would be a super-habit.
 Any general state of things whatsoever would be a super-order and a super-habit.
 In that state of absolute nility, in or out of time, that is, before or after the evolution of time, there must then have been a tohu bohu of which nothing whatever affirmative or negative was true universally.
 There must have been, therefore, a little of everything conceivable.
 There must have been here and there a little undifferentiated tendency to take super-habits.
 But such a state must tend to increase itself.
 For a tendency to act in any way, combined with a tendency to take habits, must increase the tendency to act in that way.
 Now substitute in this general statement for “tendency to act in any way” a tendency to take habits, and we see that that tendency would grow.
 It would also become differentiated in various ways.
 But there are some habits that carried beyond a certain point eliminate their subjects from the universe.
 There are many ways in which this may happen.
 Thus a tendency to lose mass will end in a total loss of mass.
 A tendency to lose energy will end in removing its subject from perceptible existence.
 A tendency to gain energy will end in the body's shooting through the universe too rapidly to produce any effect, etc.

-Among the many pertinent considerations which have been crowded out of this article, I may just mention that it could have been shown that the hypothesis of God's Reality is logically not so isolated a conclusion as it may seem.
-On the contrary, it is connected so with a theory of the nature of thinking that if this be proved so is that.
+Among the many pertinent considerations which have been crowded out of this article, I may just mention, in the third place, that it could have been shown that the hypothesis of God's Reality is logically not so isolated a conclusion as it may seem.
+On the contrary, it is connected so with a theory of the nature of thinking, that if this be proved, so is that.
 Now there is no such difficulty in tracing experiential consequences of this theory of thinking as there are in attempting directly to trace out other consequences of God's reality.
 In so short an article, it could not be expected that I should take notice of objections.
 Yet objections, such as they are, are obvious enough, and a few of them wear at first sight a redoubtable aspect.
 For example, it may be said that since I compare man's power of guessing at the truth with the instincts of animals, I ought to have noticed that these are entirely explained by the action of natural selection in endowing animals with such powers as contribute to the preservation of their different stocks; and that there is evidence that man's power of penetrating the secrets of nature depends upon this, in the fact that all the successful sciences have been either mechanical in respect to their theories or psychological.
 Now, some notions of mechanics are needed by all animals to enable them to get food, and are needed most by man; while correct ideas of what passes in his neighbours' minds are needed for the existence of society, and therefore for the propagation of his kind.
 Metaphysics, however, cannot adapt the human race to maintaining itself, and therefore the presumption [is] that man has no such genius for discoveries about God, Freedom, and Immortality, as he has for physical and psychical science.

 [Here begins the second ‘Additament’, which was printed in full as the concluding part of the original publication (CP 6.481-485; EP2:447-50).]